jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 The LS ASR system used in this post is not the best when it comes to transcribing parliamentary speeches, but I selected it because there is no overlap between the training data and the Europarl-ST test data.
-Additional fine-tuning with in-domain data (Europarl-ST) train, or decoding with an in-domain LM would probably improve transcription quality substantially.
+Additional fine-tuning with in-domain data (Europarl-ST train set), or adding an in-domain Language Model would improve transcription quality substantially.

 Unfortunately, the M2M model has been trained using Common Crawl data, which probably includes the European Parliament website from which Europarl-ST was constructed.